wenxichen/word-learning-video-gen/README.md

 Install LibreOffice, poppler and ffmpeg for your OS if they are not installed.

-Install the image_gen requirements in the image_gen folder, if you want to generate images locally.
+Install the image_gen requirements in the `image_gen/` folder, if you want to generate images locally.
 Currently, the script uses flux.1-dev model to generate images.

 ## Usage